Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-3/lecture-materials/intro-to-react-router.md

 To be ready for this lesson, please:

-- Download the <a href="/downloads/react_fundamentals/intro-to-react-router/react-mastermind.zip" download>Starter Code</a>
+- Download the <a href="/downloads/react_fundamentals/react-router/react-mastermind.zip" download>Starter Code</a>
 - Extract the folder from the `.zip` file and `cd` into it
 - Install the Node modules: `$ npm i`
 - Open the code in VS Code: `$ code .`
 - Start the dev server: `$ npm start`

-Once the dev server opens a tab to `localhost:3000`, the page should have something like the following at the top:

 <br>